0x4007/travel-stipend/docs/progress.md

 - Google Flights UI can change, breaking selectors
 - Some destinations fail to scrape consistently
 - Need for more robust error handling and recovery (Partially addressed: `try...catch` added in calculator)
+- **Documentation Discrepancy:** Distance-based flight cost fallback is documented but not implemented in the current calculation flow.

 ### Low Priority